 There are many different solutions that you can use to help prevent and rid your home of mice.
 Here are just a few options:

 - Snap Traps are a tried-and-true method that uses a quick trigger system to eliminate mice without poison.

 - Scent Repellents effectively & humanely repel rodents by using the natural ingredient of peppermint oil, which mice find unpleasant.

 - Live Mouse Traps allow you to humanely catch and release a mouse from your home without you ever having to touch it.

 - UItrasonic Repellents protect your property by using high-frequency sound waves that are inaudible for human and non-rodent pets but create an unpleasant environment for rodents.

 How You Can Further Protect Your Home

-We have many options for protecting your home from mouse invaders, including electronic mouse traps, glue traps, rodenticides, and our Smart-Kill™ Wi-Fi Electronic Mouse Trap.
+We have many options for protecting your home from mouse invaders, including electronic mouse traps, snap traps, rodenticides, and our Smart-Kill™ Wi-Fi Electronic Mouse Trap.
 Here at Victor®, we want to provide you with the best products and information.
 While you’re on our site, sign up for our e-newsletter to get the latest updates about our products and helpful information to protect you home from rodent invasions.